nielsvermaut/UiTID-for-CakePHP/README.md

 First off, make sure your MySQL database has a field to store the UiTID-userId (and make sure it's indexed).
 Then you copy this directory into your app/Plugin of your CakePHP install.
 Once you've done that, you'll need to rename the app/Plugin/Uitid/Config/Uitid.php.default to Uitid.php.

+If you hadn't already don't forget to change the folder from UiTID-for-CakePHP-master to Uitid.

 Then you'll need to activate the plugin.
 Do this by going to app/Config/bootstrap.php and adding the following line of code at the bottom of the file:

 ```